 should touch the crust around the entire edge with no openings and make a

 Mom's spreading technique assures that the pastry edge is properly sealed with the meringue mixture, and the hot filling helps to cook the meringue's bottom first, which helps to further seal it before it's browned.

 The cornstarch should first be dissolved in a very little warm water and beaten into the meringue after the sugar has been beaten into the whites.

 The added cornstarch also helps to thicken and stabilize the meringue so that it seals well, shrinks less, and cuts perfectly.
 It keeps the meringue firm and not soggy, which is important if you're making it in hot, humid weather.

-Finally, don't have your oven too hot and be careful not to overcook, as overcooking will cause beading, those wet sugary drops seen on a baked topping.
+Also, don't have your oven too hot and be careful not to overcook, as overcooking will cause beading, those wet sugary drops that sometimes appear on a baked topping.

 This all helps to prevent your meringue from weeping and shrinking away from the crust.
-You'll take great pride in serving your homemade pies crowned with a perfect, golden-baked meringue like Grandma's.
+You'll take great pride in serving your homemade pies crowned with a perfect, golden-baked meringue just like Grandma's.